jen2004/Advanced-Data-Management/README.md

 <strong>Instructions to Execute SQL Queries from “code.txt” in pgAdmin 4:</strong>

 1. Download and Extract the DVD Rental Database:<br>
-o	Download the DVD rental database from Neon Tech's sample database.<br>
+o	Download the DVD rental database: https://neon.tech/postgresql/postgresql-getting-started/postgresql-sample-database<br>
 o	Extract the file to access the .sql script or the dataset.<br>
 2. Open pgAdmin 4:<br>
 o	Launch the pgAdmin 4 application on your system.<br>